srobo/team-emails/SR2021/2020-11-13-sr2021-kickstart-details.md

 ## Sign up

-If you haven't done so already, and are interested in entering 1 or more team for this year's competition, please sign up on our website: https://studentrobotics.org/compete/
+If you haven't done so already, and are interested in entering this year's competition, please sign up on our website: https://studentrobotics.org/compete/

 As always, if you have any questions please let us know!